SistemasMapache/Covid19arData/charts/readme.md

-Charts creados por Juan Freire
+Charts creados por Juan Freire @TotinFraire, Researcher at CONICET and consultant.
+Professor at FAMAF (UNC) and Saarland University.